-Do you have doubts about how to breastfeed or feed your baby?
-Access more than 1,800 activities and articles created by experts on this topic.
+Do you have any questions about how to breastfeed or feed your baby?
+Find more than 2,200 activities and articles created by experts on our app!
 Download Kinedu for FREE!

 - Bottle feeding can make your baby gassier than breastfeeding, which can cause fussiness and crying.

 - The baby may get used to bottle feeding.
-Because suctioning is easier and needs less effort, they may prefer it and reject the breast.
+Because suctioning is easier and needs less effort, they may prefer it and reject breastfeeding altogether.

-- By reducing the suckling of the breast, the glands may stop producing enough milk (sucking stimulates the production of breast milk).
+- By reducing breastfeeding, a mother’s glands may stop producing enough milk (sucking stimulates the production of breast milk).

-Even with the downsides that this plan can bring, there are ways to reduce the problems and carry out mixed feeding successfully.
+Despite the possible downsides to mixed feeding, there are ways reduce the negative side effects and implement mixed feeding successfully.

 1- Always try to offer the breast first

-To prevent your baby from getting used to only feeding with a bottle, offer your breast first, and feed your baby with it until both breasts are emptied.
+To prevent your baby from getting used to bottle feeding, offer your breast first and feed until you’ve run out.
+Then switch to bottle feeding.

-This will prevent your baby from preferring a bottle rather than making the effort to breastfeed (this for babies who do not have any physical difficulty for sucking).
+This will prevent your baby from preferring a bottle rather than making the effort to breastfeed (this for babies who do not have any physical difficulty with sucking).